secretgraph/secretgraph/README.md

 -   view
     -   includeTags: like param, include only contents with tag
     -   excludeTags: like param, exclude contents with tag
+    -   delete: can delete
 -   update:
     -   freeze: cannot update after be viewed
+    -   delete: can delete
     -   restricted: raise priority among filters only explicit specified
     -   ids: only contents with ids in list (can be flexid)
     -   requiredKeys: require keys within array for encryption